DanielMehlber/super-duper-web-project/README.md

 # 4) stop all containers (application + db)
 docker-compose down
 ```
-* Instead of Step 1, you can also place the downloaded `ROOT.war` file into the `target` folder inside the source directory (in case you don't want to use maven)
+* Instead of Step 1, you can also place the downloaded `ROOT.war` file into the `target` folder inside the project directory (in case you don't want to use maven).
+You may have to create this directory first.
 * In Step 2 the container will download:
   * mysql image
   * wildfly server (wildfly-preview-26.1.0.Final)